- GST rate:

 It’s simple in theory.
 But in practice, Malaysia GST has a bit more complexity.
 You don’t necessarily need to add tax to every sale.
 It can depend on the amount of sales you make in the country, whether the sale is B2B or B2C, and other things.
 We’ll go into more detail about each of these throughout the rest of the guide!

 Is there a sales registration threshold?

-Yes, Malaysia has an annual sales registration threshold of RM 500,000, based on local sales.
+Yes, Malaysia has an annual sales registration threshold of MYR 500,000, based on local sales.

 What does this mean exactly?

 Well, the threshold amount refers to your total sales in the country, during any 12-month period.
 This can be a calculation of sales in the last twelve months, or a prediction of sales in the next twelve months — any rolling year-long period, past or future.

 If your total sales in Malaysia remains below MYR 500,000, then you don’t need to worry about GST at all.
 Phew!

 But once your local sales do surpass MYR 500,000, then you may have to register for VAT and comply with all of the Malaysian rules around tax rate and collection, invoices, and filing returns.
 Please contact Malaysia's tax agency for more information.